godotengine/godot-docs/classes/class_undoredo.rst

 Helper to maange UndoRedo in the editor or custom tools.
 It works by storing calls to functions in both 'do' an 'undo' lists.

-Common behavior is to create an action, then add do/undo calls to functions or property changes, then commiting the action.
+Common behavior is to create an action, then add do/undo calls to functions or property changes, then committing the action.

 Member Function Description
 ---------------------------